Walker-led No. 8 Michigan St tops No. 6 Michigan 37-33

 After a roughing-the-passer penalty gave them the ball at midfield, Michigan State cornerback Charles Brantley sealed the victory by picking off a floating pass from Cade McNamara.

+“This one stings,” McNamara said.
+“We have to respond.
+Our backs are against the wall now.”

 McNamara threw for 383 yards and two touchdowns, but his interception was costly, as was freshman quarterback J.J.
-McCarthy’s lost fumble in the fourth quarter.
+McCarthy’s lost fumble on an attempted handoff in the fourth quarter.

+“That exchange didn’t go smoothly,” said Harbaugh, who said McNamara was “working through something,” when he the freshman replaced him.

 The rivals were on the same field with 7-0 or better records for the first time, matching up as top-10 teams for the first time since 1964.